didii/typescript-challenges/src/di-container/readme.md

 ## Challenge: Dependency Injection container

-Try to make a Dependency Injection Container.
+Try to make a simple Dependency Injection Container.
-Use the file `di-container.ts` for your own implementation.
+Use the file [di-container.ts](./di-container.ts) for your own implementation.
+A spec file is added so you can validate your changes.

 ### Requirements